auriq/DirectScript/README.md

 # DirectScript
-Provide some data and scripts that could import to essentia dirctscript session
+Provide some data and scripts that could import to essentia 'Direct Script' session